Conceptual art (#4)

 About The Story . . .

-My forthcoming novel was inspired by the tale of Asmodeus and Sarah—biblical in nature, although the story lacks any religious undertone.
+The Color of Gravity was inspired by the tale of Asmodeus and Sarah—biblical in nature, although the story lacks any religious undertone.

 It’s a retelling of sorts, with a lot of creative (and magical) license surrounding those characters.